Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-In order to establish a trade--off between design and operation mode of a linear energy converter, we will set out the following corollary that results from canceling the driven process.
+\end{proof} In order to establish a trade--off between design and operation mode of a linear energy converter, we will set out the following corollary that results from canceling the driven process.

-\begin{corollary}[\textbf{$mdf$--COROLLARY}] If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the parameter $q$ and it is also operating under the \textbf{mfd} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-q$. \end{corollary}
+\begin{corollary} \textbf{\textsl{ {}mdf--COROLLARY}} If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the coefficient $q$ and it is also operating under the \textbf{mdf}--regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-q$. \end{corollary} \begin{proof} From the \textbf{$mdf$--THEOREM}, the constraint $J_{1}=0$ lead us to write the force $X_{1}$ as: